Skip to content

 Single points of failure named before they go on leave

-Every team has someone who is the only person who can approve, review, or deploy something critical.
-TARO identifies that person, quantifies the dependency, and surfaces the risk before their absence becomes a sprint stopper.
+Every team has someone who's the only person who can approve, review, or deploy something critical.
+TARO identifies them and surfaces the risk early.

 Broken handoffs caught before they become norms